Show Table of Contents

 The virt-manager packages have been upgraded to version 1.4.3, which provides a number of bug fixes and enhancements over the previous version.
 Notable changes include:

-The default device selection has been optimized for guests using the IBM POWER, IBM z Systems, or the 64-bit ARM architectures.
+- The default device selection has been optimized for guests using the IBM POWER, IBM Z, or the 64-bit ARM architectures.

 virt-what rebased to version 1.18

 The virt-what packages have been updated to upstream version 1.18, which provides a number of bug fixes and enhancements over the previous version.
 Notably, the